viamrobotics/docs/docs/fleet/rbac.md

 See [Permissions](#permissions) for information about the privilege each role entails at each resource level.

 To change the entities it is able to access, click **+ Grant additional access**.
-Select which organization, location, or robot you want the key to grant access to.
+Select which organization, location, or machine you want the key to grant access to.
 Click **Choose** to confirm your selection.

 ## Permissions

 The following sections describe the permissions for each user role when it comes to managing machines, locations, organizations, fragments, and data.

-### Robots
+### Machines

 Permissions for managing {{< glossary_tooltip term_id="machine" text="machines" >}} are as follows: